Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 What Is Topology?

-Topology is the study of spaces that remain unchanged under deformation.
-Often referred to as "rubber geometry," it explores how objects can be stretched, compressed, or transformed without breaking.
-In ultrasonic transit time flow meters, topology refers to the path taken by the ultrasonic pulse through the flow, represented by an alphabetical letter resembling the shape of the ultrasonic wave.
+Topology is the study of geometrical properties and spatial relations that are preserved under continuous deformations such as stretching or bending.
+Often referred to as "rubber geometry," topology helps explain the shapes and pathways that ultrasonic pulses follow within flow meters.
+In ultrasonic transit time flow meters, topology specifically refers to the distinct path geometry (Z, V, or W configuration) taken by the ultrasonic pulse through the flow channel or pipe.
+Each configuration is represented by an alphabetical letter resembling the shape of the ultrasonic pulse’s path, directly influencing measurement accuracy, installation flexibility, and suitability for various pipe diameters and materials.

 Z Transit Time

-The ultrasonic waves move in a Z-shaped pattern, as illustrated in the diagram below.
+The ultrasonic waves move in a straightforward Z-shaped pattern, as illustrated in the diagram below.
+This configuration is commonly used for larger diameter pipes and when high accuracy is needed for bulk flow measurement in industrial or municipal flow monitoring systems.

 V Transit Time